dervla-hynes/movies-api-project/README.md

-# Build a movie search app
+# Movie Search App
 ​
-*Due date:* 23/10/19, 4.30pm
+## Learning objectives:
-*Aim:* To consume an API using Fetch in Javascript and create an interactive user interface ​
+The aim of this project was to consume an API using Fetch in Javascript and create an interactive user interface for searching movies.

+Uses to OMDB API to fetch movie data.

-## Your Task
+## Project Features:
-Build an application using the OMDB api, Javascript Fetch and HTML/CSS to allow a user to view movies from an online database.
-The features are as follows:
+The project has the following features:

-1. List movies - a user can view a static list of movies, including their title, year and poster image.
+1. Static list of movies - including their title, year and poster image.
-2. Search movies - a user can search films by a keyword in a search field so they can only view films that match their query ​
+2. Search movie function - user can search films by a keyword in the search field so they can only view films that match this query.
-### Extension
-3. Filter - a user can filter movies by year using a filter panel
+3. Filter for year - user can filter movies by year.
-4. Add to favourites - a user can add selected movies to a favourites section on the page ​
+4. Add to favourites function - a user can add selected movies to a favourites section on the page ​
-### Super-extension
-5. Persistent favourites - a user's favourites remain on the page even if the page is refreshed!
+## Build notes:
+Install Yarn with "yarn install"
+Then build the project before deployment: "yarn build"